liusally/SLCarouselView/README.md

 - [x] Use auto layout, easy to use.
 - [x] This view is built for the simple case of using scrollview with page control, easy to revise based on your own needs.

-## What the Carousel View DON'T DO
+## What the Carousel View DOESN'T DO

 - Add or remove view from carousel during run time.
 - Customize the size of view within the carousel view.